shmorri/docs-casa-prod/docs/source/index.md

 - **Same host**: Casa must be installed on the same server (host) as its corresponding Gluu Server.
 For example, if your Gluu Server is deployed on `https://accounts.mydomain.com` , casa should reside on the same host, for instance at `https://accounts.mydomain.com/signinoptions`

 - **Authentication scripts**: The Gluu Server leverages "interception scripts" to implement the user authentication process.
-For each type of 2FA credential that should be manageable in Casa (e.g. U2F keys, OTP apps, etc.), the corresponding authentication script **must be** enabled in Gluu.
+For each type of authenticator that is manageable in Casa (e.g. U2F keys, OTP apps, etc.), its corresponding authentication script **must be** enabled in Gluu.

 - **oxd**: Casa uses the [oxd](https://oxd.gluu.org) OAuth 2.0 client software to leverage the Gluu Server for authentication.
 Casa can use an existing oxd server, or a new instance of oxd can be deployed during [Gluu Casa installation](./administration/installation.md).

-More information is available in the Admin Guide, linked [below](#admin-guide).
+More detailed information is available in the Admin Guide, linked [below](#admin-guide).

 ## User roles